- 1 An Introduction to Taper Turning Methods in Lathe Machines

 d) none of the mentioned

-What are the operations performed on Lathe other than turning?
+What are the operations performed on the lathe other than turning?
 What are the types of Turning Operations?

 Besides turning, a lathe may do the following machining operations: